Trollwood Academy Summer Classes

 Film Studies

 Love watching movies?
 Want to better understand what makes them so incredible?
-This class will screen and analyze clips from popular movies, breaking down storytelling secrets such as the importance of setting, how camera movement underlines a scene, how to disguise exposition, how costuming, lighting and even the actors’ blocking all help to establish a tone–and much, much more!
+This class will screen and analyze clips from popular movies, breaking down storytelling secrets such as the importance of setting, how camera movement underlines a scene, how to disguise exposition, how costuming, lighting, and even the actors’ blocking all help to establish a tone–and much, much more!
 From classics to contemporary films, we will explore every genre to find out why we all love going to the movies so much!
 Popcorn is optional.

 Mainstage Musical Tech Theatre Experience – Costuming